Within (company): Investors

 On June 16, 2016, Within rebranded from Vrse and raised a $12.65 million Series A round led by Andreessen Horowitz, with participation from 21st Century Fox, WME, Tribeca Enterprises, Annapurna Pictures, Vice and Freelands Ventures.
 Current investors include Andreessen Horowitz, Temasek, Emerson Collective, 21st Century Fox, Raine Ventures, WME, Live Nation, Vice Media, Tribeca Enterprises, Annapurna Pictures, and Legendary Pictures.

 In 2017, Within announced raising $40 million in a Series B round of funding led by Temasek and Emerson Collective including funding from existing investors Andreessen Horowitz, 21st Century Fox, and Raine Ventures and new investors WPP and Macro Ventures.

 Awards

-Within was named the "Number 1" VR app for iOS by Apple Insider, featured as the "Best New App" on iTunes, and was the most downloaded and highest-rated cinematic VR app for Google Cardboard.
+Within was named the "Number 1" VR app for iOS by Apple Insider, and was the most downloaded and highest-rated cinematic VR app for Google Cardboard.

-Within VR films were selected for the Tribeca Film Festival and chosen for the Sundance Film Festival, respectively, in both 2015 and 2016.
-Within film, "The Displaced," won the Most Next Award at the 2016 AICP Awards and the 2016 Cannes Lions Grand Prix in the Entertainment category.
-Within Founder Chris Milk’s SNL40 VR special won the Best Online Film & Video Award at the 2016 Webby Awards.
-Milk’s "Clouds Over Sidra" won the Interactive Category at the 2015 Sheffield Doc/Fest Awards.
-In 2020, Within was named one of Fast Company's Most Innovative Companies.
-Within's Supernatural won "Best App" in Fast Company's 2020 Innovation by Design Awards.
+Within VR films were selected for the Tribeca Film Festival, and chosen for the Sundance Film Festival in both 2015 and 2016.
+The Within film The Displaced won the 2016 Cannes Lions Grand Prix in the Entertainment category.
+Within Founder Chris Milk's VR version of the Saturday Night Live 40th Anniversary Special won the Best Online Film & Video Award at the 2016 Webby Awards.
+In 2020, Within was named one of Fast Companys "Most Innovative Companies".